exasol/project-keeper/doc/design.md

 Needs: dsn

-##### Incrementing the Version
+##### Incrementing the Project Version
 `dsn~increment-version~1`

-PK increments the patch version.
+PK increments the project's patch version.
 PK does not modify the version if the current version was not yet released (i.e. there is not release in the latest changelog file).

 Rationale: